Adventure Anderson

-Fish The Clinch
+Fish the Clinch River

 Many experienced anglers who have fished the premier trout waters of the United States consider the Clinch River tailwater to be one of the finest trout fisheries in the country.
 The clear, shallow, slow moving Clinch demands a stealth approach, delicate presentation, small flies and drag-free drifts.
 You can wade or drift in a boat.